Aboriginal Peoples are advised the Library Collection contains images, voices and names of deceased people in physical and online resources.

 Contact Ask the Library to make an appointment.

-The Hon Dr Basil Hetzel AC is a medical researcher who has made a significant contribution to public health worldwide through his research which identified the link between iodine deficiency and brain development.
+The Hon Dr Basil Hetzel AC was a medical researcher who has made a significant contribution to public health worldwide through his research which identified the link between iodine deficiency and brain development.

-In 1985 Dr Hetzel initiated The International Council for the Control of Iodine Deficiency Disorders (ICCIDD) which is a global group of over 700 scientists, medical administrators and health workers who work with the World Health Organisation (WHO) and UNICEF, to bridge the gap between research and application particularly in developing countries where iodine deficiency is a serious issue.
-Dr Hetzel was the Executive Director of the ICCIDD between 1985 and 1995, when he became the Chairman until 2001.
+In 1985 Hetzel initiated The International Council for the Control of Iodine Deficiency Disorders (ICCIDD, now the Iodine Global Network) which is a global group of over 700 scientists, medical administrators and health workers who work with the World Health Organisation (WHO) and UNICEF, to bridge the gap between research and application particularly in developing countries where iodine deficiency is a serious issue.
+Hetzel was the Executive Director of the ICCIDD between 1985 and 1995, when he became the Chairman until 2001.

-Dr Hetzel was Chancellor of the University of South Australia from 1992 to 1998.
+Hetzel was Chancellor of the University of South Australia from 1992 to 1998.
 He was Lieutenant Governor of South Australia from April 1992 to May 2000.
-He is the Chair and a patron of the University’s Bob Hawke Prime Ministerial Centre.
+He was the Chair and a patron of the University’s The Bob Hawke Prime Ministerial Centre.

 In 2005 the Health Sciences building at the City East campus of the University of South Australia was named the Basil Hetzel Building.

 Hetzel died 4 February 2017.